alistair-riskmemo/coldstore/README.md

 Data flow:

-1. When requesting a document, checks memory cache first
+1. When requesting data, checks memory cache first
 2. If not found, checks persistent storage
 3. If not found, fetches from Firestore
-4. When watching documents, updates flow from Firestore → Memory → Persistent Storage
+4. When watching, updates flow from Firestore → Memory → Persistent Storage

 ## Best Practices